 The paid principal of the loans recycles directly back into our loan fund to provide another loan.
 The interest and administrative fees paid on the loan are used for our program administration.
 We are also awarded grants from the City of San Diego, the Department of Treasury, banks, foundations, and individuals specified to supplement our program costs.
 The organization is approximately 55-60% self-sufficient.

-Accessity has relied on very little advertising in its 27 years and focuses mainly on grassroots marketing and establishing relationships within the community.
+Accessity has relied on very little advertising and focuses mainly on grassroots marketing and establishing relationships within the community.
 Many clients are referred to our program by community organizations, current or past clients or banks.
 Accessity staff does its best to be present at as many community events and meetings where we can reach potential clients and get the word out about our services.
 We are also fortunate to have a relationship with morning news station KUSI-TV where we are featured with one client per month for about 5-7 minutes.